altoiddealer/ad_discordbot/README.md

 ## Features:

+- **Chat History for each channel!**
+  - Each channel has its chat history maintained seperately and cleanly.
+  - History is gracefully loaded for all channels on startup.
+  - **`/reset_conversation`** will reset history in interaction channel only.

 - **Robust ["Tags" system](https://github.com/altoiddealer/ad_discordbot/wiki/tags) to manipulate bot behavior persistently or via trigger phrases, including:**
   - Trigger Text and/or Image response
   - Image censoring settings (None / Spoiler / Block)